fx-biocoder/git-cheatsheet/README.md

 # Git: A Brief Introductory Cheatsheet for Beginners

+*Note: If you want to provide feedback on this guide (including possible additions and/or corrections), click [here](https://github.com/fx-biocoder/git-cheatsheet/issues)*

 ## 1. What is Git?

 Git is a distributed version control system used to track changes made to a set of files by individuals or groups.
 It is a FOSS (free and open-source) tool that is widely utilized by companies due to its efficiency and speed.